Ashyraffa32/FractionCalc/README.md

 ## 📢 Credits
 This project was started by two middle‑school friends who just wanted a better calculator for class ✨

-> Built with ❤️ in Aceh, Indonesia.
+> Built with ❤️ by Ashyraffa and Ratu